 If these factors come into play, then you will want to avoid digging in those areas as much as possible.
 Either way, though, make sure that when drilling through vinyl fencing, you do so at least 18 inches from any corner along with anywhere else where seams meet together too closely because this could pose problems later on down the road.

-Step Two: Decide on Your Own Brand of Drill Bit
+Step 2: Decide on Your Own Brand of Drill Bit

 This way, there won’t be any problems with having too much trouble getting through the vinyl fencing while also handling other types of materials if need be.

-Step Three: Prepare Your Work Area and Mark Lines Where You Are Going To Start Drilling
+Step 3: Prepare Your Work Area and Mark Lines Where You Are Going To Start Drilling

 It’s best not to do anything else before preparing your work area because this should allow you to have everything together without making mistakes along the way while doing so.
 You will want to make sure you have your drill, the correct drill bit, and a hammer all within easy reach so that there won’t be any problems with having to stop working in order to go get something else

-Step Four: Use Your Hammer To Make The Holes for Drilling if Needed
+Step 4: Use Your Hammer To Make The Holes for Drilling if Needed

 If the vinyl area is too hard or thick, it may take more than just a regular screwdriver.